davydtamrazov/timber-response-under-fire/README.md

 ## Methodology
-A general framework of the implementation of the fire loading analysis of a timber structure is as follows:
+A general framework of the fire loading analysis implementation is as follows:

 1. Define timber section dimensions.
 2. Define fire exposure time and surface temperature.